xenya52/fmc003_dongle_api/README.md

 Controller
 ---------

 The controller package manages HTTP requests and responses, handling the incoming API calls.
+My Controller presenting the following endpoints down below for IoWikiModels and IoDongleModels.

 Endpoints
 ---------